 Hello, my dear readerships.
-It has been more than a year since this pandemic started.
-I know it has been hard for all of us with businesses shutting down, people losing their jobs and loved ones, and some of us being left confused and scared of life’s uncertainties.
-Despite my usual positive posts and cheerful view of life, the pandemic did took a toll on my mental health especially when all these started.
+It has been a year since this pandemic started.
+It’s been hard for all of us with businesses shutting down, people losing their jobs and loved ones, and some of us being left confused and scared of life’s uncertainties.
+Despite my usual positive posts and cheerful view of life, the pandemic did took a toll on my mental health especially when pandemic started.

-As I have mentioned quite often in my recent posts, I tapped my creative side in order to keep my mind off the daily life stresses.
+As I have mentioned quite often in my recent posts, I tapped my creative side in order to keep my mind off the daily life’s stresses.
 Last year, I got into watercolor painting.
-If you had known me a long time, you’d know I was one of those people who couldn’t draw straight lines let alone landscapes or portraits.
+If you had known me a long time, you’d know I used to be one of those people who couldn’t draw straight lines let alone landscapes or portraits.
 I couldn’t draw to save my life!

 Last year, I got a set of Winsor and Newton gouache as Christmas gift.
 Being new to watercolor and still studying the medium at the time, the gouache set came at a bad time as I wasn’t ready to study another medium (not that I’m umgrateful by the way).
 As I was trying it, I found the colors were too opaque, the brushes and papers to be used would need to be different; and the paints had to be diluted with so much water to get the fluidity I enjoyed so much with watercolor.
 I was told that gouache can be used like watercolor but it didn’t feel like that to me initially.
 The set I got was also expensive so I didn’t want to use it up for practice!